miharothl/VRND-Puzzler/README.md

 I've added the orbs and wired them up with the game script provided by the Udacity.
 I've spent quite some on setting up the lights.
-I pointed purple spot light into the orbs.
-I used soft shadows.
+I pointed purple spot light into the orbs and I used soft shadows.
 For the torches I used dark orange point lights.
 I made sure all the objects are static and then baked the light.
 The scene in the dungeon looked a bit scary, which was cool.